← Back to Blog

 We’ve ordered tiles online and will be laying them in the coming days to create a clean, welcoming entrance path.
 The transformation from overgrown jungle to a proper wabi-sabi entrance is almost complete.

-If you want to see the finished result in person, join our newsletter for updates on the restoration and to know when tours open in April 2026.
+If you want to see the finished result in person, book a tour on Airbnb.